 - 3.6.2.1.
 The following specific principles apply when compiling the budget: - 3.6.2.1.1.
 The budget must be cash funded, i.e., revenue and expenditure projections must be realistic and the provision for impairment of receivables must be calculated on proven recovery rates, - 3.6.2.1.2.
-Growth parameters must be realistic and be based on historic patterns adjusted for current reliable information, - 3.6.2.1.3.
+Growth parameters must be realistic and be based on historic patterns adjusted for current reliable information. - 3.6.2.1.3.
 Tariff adjustments must be fair, taking into consideration general inflation indicators as well as the geographic region's ability to pay, - 3.6.2.1.4.
-Revenue from Government Grants and Subsides must be in accordance with the amounts promulgated in the Division of Revenue Act, proven provincial transfers and any possible transfers to or from other municipalities. - 3.6.2.1.5.
-For the purpose of the Cash flow budget any National or Provincial grants that have been re-appropriated for rollover purposes must be excluded from the calculation, as it must be included in changes in Cash and Cash Equivalents and Payables.
+Revenue from Government Grants and Subsides must be in accordance with the amounts promulgated in the Division of Revenue Act, proven provincial transfers and any possible transfers to or from other municipalities.